 “Yes it has AI, loads of it!”

-That’s “okay”… but what we found is that you end up with soulless software which leaks bullshit from its edges.
+That’s “okay”… but what we found is that you end up with soulless software which leaks BS from its edges.
 It breeds bad business habits, often leading to overwork or faulty workflows which strain the user and the business.

 Great software should make you better.
 It should help you be more conscious of the information which matters.
 Over time good software should reduce the time you need to spend “operating” it.

 Features are not as important as efficacy (effectiveness is king).

 We work to make software which empowers exceptional entrepreneurs.
 To make software for builder-innovator humans, where the ingrained intent is to improve things for everyone.
 To (correctly) see customers as humans.
 To build better products.
 To foster community.
 To remove the business/ego language and make things straightforward.
 Zero BS software built in a Zero BS way.